Intrauterine Insemination (IUI)

 How do you assess ovulation after treatment?

-Progesterone blood testing is performed during the first cycle of treatment to verify ovulation.
-This occurs approximately 7 days following the insemination and will be scheduled by our nurse.
+Progesterone blood testing during the first cycle of treatment can verify ovulation.
+This occurs approximately seven days following the insemination and a nurse will schedule it.
 If you have not started your period 14-16 days after the IUI, please do a home pregnancy test and call the nurse with the results.

 What is the probability of pregnancy with IUI?